aws-samples/shopfloor-connectivity/examples/ipc-ads-s3/README.md

 ## Deployment and starting the service modules

-Deploy the sfc-main, PCCC adapter, S3 target and optionally the debug target to individual directories.
+Deploy the sfc-main, ADS adapter, S3 target and optionally the debug target to individual directories.

 Each module has a subdirectory called bin in which there are two files, one for Linux and one for Windows systems, to start the module as a service.

-It’s recommended to first start the PCCC protocol adapter and the S3 target and optionally the Debug target and specify the port number used by the module using the -port parameter.
+It’s recommended to first start the ADS protocol adapter and the S3 target and optionally the Debug target and specify the port number used by the module using the -port parameter.

 Then start the sfc-main module and use the -config parameter to specify the name of the used config file.
 The port numbers in this configuration file for the adapter and target services should match with the port numbers used to start these services.